Welcome to the five-day

 The challenge is designed for writers of every genre and of every level of experience.
 Whether you want to start new writing or re-engage with an ongoing writing project, this practice can help you go deeper, faster.

-I’m Nadia Colburn, and each day for the next five days I’m going to lead you through a short meditation, a writing prompt and ten minutes of supported writing time.
+I’m Nadia Colburn, and each day for five days, starting January 11th I’m going to lead you through a short meditation, a writing prompt, and ten minutes of supported writing time.

 This sounds simple, but it’s radical.